honeylouluzon/Agentic-World/README.md

 ---

-#### Template Governance App
+#### Agentic Governance App

-To prevent template sprawl and ensure consistent quality, a dedicated **Template Governance App** mirrors the role of the Agent Library Governance App:
+To prevent template sprawl and ensure consistent quality, a dedicated **Agentic Governance App** mirrors the role of the Agent Library Governance App:

 - **UI Management**: Add, update, deprecate, or remove templates.
 - **Indexing & Search**: Browse templates by role (e.g., transformer, retriever) or by metadata (purpose, version, tags).